MicrosoftDocs/azure-dev-docs/python/tutorial-deploy-app-service-on-linux-02.md

 ## (Optional) Upload an environment variable definitions file

-If you have an [environment variable definitions file](environments.md#environment-variable-definitions-file) (typically with the *.env* extension), you can use that file to configure the App Service environment as well:
+If you have an environment variable definitions file, you can use that file to configure the App Service environment as well.
+(To learn more about such files, which typically have the *.env* extension, refer to [Visual Studio Code - Python Environments](https://code.visualstudio.com/docs/python/environments#environment-variable-definitions-file).)

 1. In the **Azure: App Service** explorer, expand the node for the desired App Service, then right-click the **Application Settings** node and select **Upload Local Settings**.